 They are now working on our first harm reduction programme aimed at children and adolescents who use drugs, funded by the Elton John AIDS Foundation.

-In 2019 the consortium, headed by APH, launched an HIV and AIDS project in 14 countries in the region in order to ensure the sustainability of services for marginalised communities.
-The Harm Reduction Academy is continuing its work, a global training course created to overcome HIV and hepatitis C among injecting drug users.
-The Academy has already trained more than 90 students from 25 countries around the world.
+In 2019 the consortium, headed by APH, launched an HIV project in 14 countries in the region to ensure the sustainability of services for marginalised communities.
+The Harm Reduction Academy is continuing its work via a global training course to overcome HIV and hepatitis C among people who inject drugs.

 OUR IMPACT IN UKRAINE